You can find the previous versions of our legal documents here.

 What we're doing to be continuously compliant and where you can find more information:

-We are continuously monitoring any new guidance around privacy compliance, and update our systems and legal commitments accordingly.
+We are continuously monitoring any news around privacy compliance, and update our systems and legal commitments accordingly.
 Watch this space for updates and new information as it becomes available.

 If you have any questions or concerns about privacy at Slido, our Data Protection Officer at firstname.lastname@example.org would be happy to help.